timwiesner/logs-analysis/README.md

 2. Place `newsdata.sql` inside the `vagrant` directory.
 This directory can be found in the virtual machine installed in the previous step.

 ### Start Virtual Machine
+To run the virtual machine:
+* `cd` into the `vagrant` directory
+* Enter the following commands
+1. vagrant up
+2. vagrant ssh
+3. cd /vagrant

+### Load Data

 Run Queries: